Page 1 of 6

 Select the database button and select edit privileges again.

-Verify all boxes are checked.
-You do not need to check the grant box, under administration.
+All boxes should be checked except the grant box, under administration.
 It is not necessary for TNG.
 It enables this user to add users and privileges without reloading the privilege tables.

 Remember to select the go button if you make any changes so they are accepted.